prabathLK/PRABATH_MD/README.md

 <p align="center"><img src="https://profile-counter.glitch.me/{SamPandey001}/count.svg" alt="SamPandey001 :: Visitor's Count" /></p>

   <p align="center"> 📎 This is a whatsapp bot created based on Secktor MD Whatsapp bot which is a foreign whatsapp user bot.
-Some of the commands here have been rearranged and replaced to suit Sri Lanka.  </p
+Some of the commands here have been rearranged and replaced to suit Sri Lanka.🇱🇰  </p

 - Install [External Plugins](https://github.com/prabathLK/PRABATH-MD-Plugins)
 ## Deployment Methods